-GTNP Courses:
+GPHM Courses:

 - 5101, 5201, 5301.
-Topics in Translational Neuroscience and Pharmacology (1:1:0:0, 2:2:0:0, 3:3:0:0).
+Topics in Pharmacology (1:1:0, 2:2:0, 3:3:0).
+Prerequisite: Consent of instructor.
 Specific areas of pharmacology not normally included in other courses.
 May be repeated for credit with change in content.
-(F) - 5225.Techniques in Translational Neuroscience & Pharmacological Research (2:0:6:0).Standard experimental techniques used in pharmacological research are explored through a series of hands-on laboratory exercises.
+(F) - 5225.Techniques in Pharmacological Research (2:2:6).
+Prerequisite: Consent of instructor.
+Standard experimental techniques used in pharmacological research are explored through a series of hands-on laboratory exercises.
 Numerous techniques common to research in many fields will be introduced.
-(F) - 5303.Principles of Translational Neuroscience and Pharmacology (3:3:0:0).
-Prerequisite: consent of instructor.
-This course will investigate drug actions on the nervous system.
-Focusing on translation of basic neuroscience into the discovery of therapies in the treatment of brain disorders, including elucidating mechanisms by which drugs act in disease, also the use of drugs as tools to probe the function of neurons, synapses, and neural circuits.
-The course will introduce critical thinking skills by linking textbook knowledge to current literature, using the Journal Club submission format to encourage in-depth critical analyses of high impact, peer-reviewed articles.
-(F) - 5312.Medical Pharmacology I (3:8:0:0).
+(F) - 5303.Principles of Pharmacology (3:3:0).
+Prerequisite: Biochemistry and physiology or consent of instructor.
+A study of the principles and theories of pharmacokinetics and pharmacodynamics of chemicals in relationship to dose and time.
+The course will consist of lectures, discussions, and oral presentations of original papers by the class and is oriented for both pharmacology and nonpharmacology majors.
+(F) - 5312.Medical Pharmacology I (3:8:0).
 A study of pharmacology with emphasis on mechanisms of drug action, interaction, and therapeutics.
-(F) - 5326.Pharmacology of the Autonomic Nervous System (3:3:0:0).
+(F) - 5326.Pharmacology of the Autonomic Nervous System (3:3:0).
 A conceptual study of drugs which alter the function of the autonomic nervous system.
 Emphasis will be on mechanisms by which drugs affect transmitter synthesis, release, uptake, and metabolism as well as receptor function.
-(F) - 5336.Molecular and Cellular Pharmacology (3:3:0:0).
+(F) - 5336.Molecular and Cellular Pharmacology (3:3:0).
+Prerequisite: Consent of instructor.
 Course focuses on experimental methods employed in pharmacological research.
 Topics include expression cloning, photo-affinity labeling, gene microarrays, patch clamp recording, etc. This course will consist of selected topics, lectures and student discussions.
-(F) - 5337.Neuropsychopharmacology (3:3:0:0).
-A structured in-depth study of specific topics concerning neurochemical pharmacology, behavioral pharmacology, and neuropsychopharmacology.
+(F) - 5337.Neuropsychopharmacology (3:3:0).
+Prerequisite: Consent of instructor.
+A structured indepth study of specific topics concerning neurochemical pharmacology, behavioral pharmacology, and neuropsychopharmacology.
 Topics to be studied will vary each semester.
 The course will consist of lectures, discussions, and oral presentations of original papers by the class.
-(F)

-6000.
-Master's Thesis (V1-6).
-(F)

-7101.Translational Neuroscience and Pharmacology Seminar (1:1:0:0).
-This course will enhance student skills in scientific public speaking through a series of seminars that are critiqued by Translational Neuroscience & Pharmacology faculty.
+(F) - 6000.Master's Thesis (V1-8).
+(F) - 6331.Principles of Toxicology I (3:3:0).
+Prerequisite: Graduate standing in the department or consent of instructor.
+First half of a two-semester course.
+Examines the foundations of toxicological sciences.
+Covers principles, disposition, and first half of toxicological mechanisms.
+(F) - 6332.Principles of Toxicology II (3:3:0).
+Prerequisite: GPHM 6331.
+Second half of a two-semester course.
+Covers remaining toxicological mechanisms, toxic agents, and applied toxicology.
+(F)7000.Research (V1-12).
+(F) - 7101.Pharmacology Seminar (1:1:0).
+Prerequisite: Consent of instructor.
+This course will enhance student skills in scientific public speaking through a series of seminars that are critiqued by the Department of Pharmacology & Neuroscience faculty.
 Weekly seminars are designed to provide training in research data presentation and analysis or critical evaluation and presentation of a manuscript in press.
-A required course for Translational Neuroscience & Pharmacology graduate students, it is taken during the fall and spring semesters.
-The course is designed such that students must interact by participating in the question and answer component of all seminars as well as during lunch with invited speakers.
+A required course for pharmacology and neuroscience graduate students, it is taken during the fall and spring semesters.
+The course is designed such that students must interact by participating in the questions and answer component of all seminars as well as during lunch with invited speakers.
 Grades are determined by faculty evaluation of seminar presentation and by participation during seminars.
 (F)